University Honors College

 - Students must earn a cumulative GPA of 3.50 or higher, as defined under Graduation with Honors.

-- Students must complete the following courses with a grade of C or higher:
+- Complete the following courses with a minimum grade of C:

 |Honors Foundation Courses|